I need to put that on the topic list — why I hate all toasters.

 The four of us marched back to Moscone, and Marco insisted John leave the session he was in to meet us in the lobby.
 There, Merlin and Marco presented John with his new toy.
 (Merlin, ever the gentleman, took the toaster back to Nordstrom to be shipped to John’s home.)

 Fast forward four years.
 John, Marco, and myself are now hosting ATP.
-When Cards Against Humanity decided to sponsor our show, Max decided as usual to eschew a normal ad read.
-Instead, he had a brilliant idea: CAH would send John a toaster to review.
+When Cards Against Humanity decided to sponsor our show, they decided as usual to eschew a normal ad read.
+Instead, they had a brilliant idea: CAH would send John a toaster to review.

 We’ve been asked more than once to have a compendium of all of these reviews.
 This is it.